NLnetLabs/draft-yorgos-dnsop-dry-run-dnssec/draft-yorgos-dnsop-dry-run-dnssec.md

 Additional Extended DNS Errors can also be attached in the error response by the validating resolver as per [@!RFC8914].

 # Implementation Notes {#implementation-notes}

 TODO
-tldr; validating resolvers need to keep an additional DNSSEC status for cached records that notes that the data is bogus for a dry-run zone.
-Based on the client they reply to, wet-run client or not, these records will generate error responses for the former and insecure answers for the latter.
+tldr; validating resolvers need to keep an additional DNSSEC status for cached records that notes the DNSSEC status for the dry-run part.
+Responses can then be provided based on the Wet-Run DNSSEC EDNS0 option.

 # Security Considerations {#security}